[The Basin]

 Once she regained her footing, he leaned down, his blue eyes flashing with a teasing, dangerous glint.
 "You don't look paranoid, Rat.
 You look ravenous.
 Like someone itchin' for a lot more than just a meal."

-Then a knowing smirk tugged at the corners of his mouth.
+Then he pulled away, a knowing smirk tugging at the corners of his mouth.
 "So, let's go find that pint, shall we?
 Maybe once you've had a drink, you'll finally spill whatever it is that's got you so restless."

 A shadow crossed her face.
 Her expression darkened as she considered how to respond, but no words came.